-- School Reach (School Announcement Phone System)
+- Broadcast with Edilio

 - Website (www.panolaschools.net)

 - Radio Station KGAS in Carthage

 - Radio Station KWKH in Shreveport

 - Radio Station KYKX in Longview

-- Radio Station KTUX in Shreveport

 - TV Channels: Three, Six, and Twelve

 SCHOOL FACILITIES

 Use by Students Before and After School

 Certain areas of the school will be accessible to students before and after school for specific purposes.
 Students are required to remain in the area where their activity is scheduled to take place.